 How to make a complaint

-EastendHomes is committed to providing high quality, efficient and effective services to all its residents and applicants for housing but recognises that sometimes people may be dissatisfied with its services or mistakes might be made in service delivery.
+EastendHomes is committed to providing high quality, efficient and effective services to all its residents and applicants for housing but we recognise that sometimes people may be dissatisfied with our services or mistakes that might be made in service delivery.

 EastendHomes is keen to obtain feedback from service users to review the service it provides and the way in which it provides them.
 EastendHomes wishes to learn from the complaints received and as such the Housing Management Team will consider the ‘learning outcomes’ relating to each complaint as a standard agenda item.
 Where training needs are identified this is recorded and progressed by the manager.